csinva/csinva.github.io/_notes/ml/classification.md

     - average: take average of distribution of votes
       - reduces variance, better for improving more variable (unstable) models
     - *adaboost* - weight models based on their performance
+- [optimal classification trees](https://link.springer.com/content/pdf/10.1007%2Fs10994-017-5633-9.pdf) - simultaneously optimize all splits, not one at a time

 ## svms